QESoliriusConsulting/QE-Technical-Task/README.md

 ## Presenting/submitting your solution

-Please create a new private Github repository in your own account, with your working solution and share this with us @QESolirius.
+Please create a new private Github repository in your own account, with your working solution and share this with us @QESoliriusConsulting.
 This is so we can review your solution and we can keep it private.
 Please provide a thorough README.

 ## NB: